lsst-sqre/sqr-066/index.rst

     The alias information may not be complete.
     (In other words, the image may have additional aliases that are not shown.)
-    Digest may be ``null`` or the empty string, if the image digest is not known (e.g. for an image that is only present on a remote Docker registry).
+    Digest may be ``null`` if the image digest is not known (e.g. for an image that is only present on a remote Docker registry).

 ``GET /nublado/spawner/v1/prepulls``
     Returns status of the known prepull configurations.